This post may contain affiliate links. Please read my affiliate policy.

 Boost the protein: Want a smoothie that keeps you full longer?
 Blend in a scoop of your favorite protein powder.
 You can even use my homemade protein powder recipe if you want a cleaner, whole-food option.

 Prep ahead: Smoothie mornings are so much easier if you prep your ingredients in advance.
-Portion your berries, banana slices, and spinach into freezer bags, then just dump them in the blender with almond milk in the morning.
+Portion your berries, banana slices, and spinach into freezer bags, then just toss them into one of your favorite smoothie blenders with almond milk.

 Easy Smoothie Swaps and Add-Ins